California Laws and Incentives

 The California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) provides a sales and use tax exclusion for qualified manufacturers of advanced transportation products, components, or systems that reduce pollution and energy use and promote economic development.
 Incentives are not available after December 31, 2020.
 For more information, including application materials, see the CAEATFA Sales and Use Tax Exclusion Program website.
 (Reference Assembly Bill 1269, 2015, and California Public Resources Code 26000-26017)

 Compressed Natural Gas (CNG) and Electricity Tax Exemption for Transit Use

 CNG and electricity that local agencies or public transit operators use as motor vehicle fuel to operate public transit services is exempt from applicable user taxes a county imposes.
-(Reference Senate Bill 1257, 2012 and California Revenue and Taxation Code 7284.2)
+(Reference California Revenue and Taxation Code 7284.3)

-Electric Vehicle Supply Equipment (EVSE) Incentive - Bay Area
+Residential Electric Vehicle Supply Equipment (EVSE) Financing Program

 Vehicle Emissions Reduction Grants - Sacramento

-The Sacramento Emergency Clean Air and Transportation Program provides grants to offset the costs of projects that reduce on-road emissions within the Sacramento federal ozone nonattainment area.
-Eligible projects include upgrades and exchanges of heavy-duty diesel vehicles with 2002 or older engines.
+The Sacramento Emergency Clean Air and Transportation (SECAT) Program provides grants to offset the costs of projects that reduce on-road emissions within the Sacramento federal ozone nonattainment area.
+Eligible projects include upgrades and exchanges of heavy-duty diesel vehicles with vehicles compliant with Air Resources Board diesel regulations.
 Other advanced technology implementation projects may also qualify.
+For more information, including current funding opportunities, see the SECAT website.
 (Reference California Health and Safety Code 44299.50-44299.55)

 Point of Contact